 Covariance in recruitment residuals

-We parameterized correlations in recruitment residuals among CUs from MLE predictions of pairwise correlations from stock recruit model fits.
+We parameterized correlations in recruitment residuals among CUs from MLE predictions of pairwise correlations from stock recruitment model fits.
 The correlation matrix from the base Ricker model fit is shown in Figure 3.11.
 Correlation values for the Ricker_priorCap model were similar (not shown).

 We initially attempted to reduce covariation in spawner abundances among CUs by scaling correlations in recruitment residuals (i.e., scalar < 1).
-However, we found that scalars had little effect on projected correlations in spawner abundances among CUs due to the shared marine rate coefficient dominating among-CU variability in recruitment.
-We therefore used sensitivity analyses of the level of variability in marine survival coefficients among CUs to drive patterns of covariation in spawner abundance, as described below.
-This approach differs from that taken for WCVI Chinook (Section 4.
+However, we found that scalars had little effect on projected correlations in spawner abundances among CUs due to the shared smolt-adult survival rate coefficient dominating among-CU variability in recruitment.
+We therefore used sensitivity analyses of the level of variability in smolt-adult survival coefficients among CUs to drive patterns of covariation in spawner abundance, as described below.
+This approach differs from that taken for WCVI Chinook (Section 4).

-Variability in marine survival coefficient among CUs
+Variability in smolt-adult survival coefficients among CUs